abhisheksp/Calculator/README.md

 - ####For Mac OS X
     - #####if homebrew is installed
         - Open terminal
-        - Install ant by running the commands
+        - Install ant by running the Methods
 > brew update
 >
 > brew install ant

     - #####if homebrew is not installed
         - Open terminal
-        - Install homebrew by running the command
+        - Install homebrew by running the Method
         > ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-        - Then install ant using the command
+        - Then install ant using the Method
         > brew install ant

 - ####For Linux OS
     - Open terminal
-    - Install ant by running the command
+    - Install ant by running the Method
     > sudo apt-get install ant

 - ####For Windows OS